Zoom privacy and security issues: Here's everything that's wrong (so far)

 Zoom meetings have side chats in which participants can sent text-based messages and post web links.

-But according to Twitter user @_g0dmode and Anglo-American cybersecurity training firm Hacker House, Zoom makes no distinction between regular web addresses and a different kind of remote networking link called a Universal Naming Convention (UNC) path.
-That leaves Zoom chats vulnerable to attack.
+But according to Twitter user @_g0dmode and Anglo-American cybersecurity training firm Hacker House, Zoom until the end of March made no distinction between regular web addresses and a different kind of remote networking link called a Universal Naming Convention (UNC) path.
+That left Zoom chats vulnerable to attack.

 If a malicious Zoom bomber slipped a UNC path to a remote server that he controlled into a Zoom meeting chat, an unwitting participant could click on it.

-Note: UPDATE: In a new tweet April 2, Seele said Zoom had released a new version of the Zoom client for macOS that "completely removes the questionable 'preinstall'-technique and the faked password prompt."